 | An unusual book project about an architectural gem for art and books in a spectacular natural setting

 | Limited edition of 600, of which only 300 will be commercially available

 The book is divided into two parts: the actual book with the essays (Andres Lepik, Toshiko Mori and Mr. and Mrs Levine), and the wonderful photographs of Iwan Baan, Toshiko Mori and Mary Kelly, and the partly hand bound, slightly smaller foldouts and pages of the artists contributions by Marina Abramovic, Los Carpinteros, James Casebere, Iran do Espírito Santo, Antony Gormley, Laurent Grasso, Callum Innes, Joseph Kosuth, Peter Liversidge, Anthony McCall.

-We used several kinds of papers to support all the different facets of the artists’ contributions.
+Several kinds of papers are used throughout the book to support all the different facets of the artists’ contributions.